0 Part Course |

 • Assess market problems and competitive forces

-• Understanding competitive forces in the industry and client’s position in the market
+• Understanding competitive forces in the industry and the client’s position in the market

 • Critical success factors and delivering success